pecheylauren02/travel-tracker/README.md

 All test cases have been thoroughly validated, ensuring a seamless and reliable user experience.

 ### Pylint
 The code was analyzed using **Pylint** to check for any coding standard violations, errors, or warnings.
 Pylint ensures that the code follows the PEP 8 guidelines and is maintainable.
-Majority of the errors were dealt with and resolved.
+The pylinter gave an overall score of 9.82/10, which is considered high.
 The remainder can be justified as per below:

 #### Justification for Remaining Code Issues